chorankates/1863BFAF/README.md

 ```

-and when trying to test it with `wget http://localhost:4567/api/baz`, were seeing unexpected results to seemingly innocuous HTTP request.. so we tried `curl http://localhost:4567/api/baz`, didn't have the same problem, and kept moving forward with the POC. but something was wrong - and for ~once, it wasn't our code.
+and when trying to test it with `wget http://localhost:4567/api/baz`, were seeing unexpected results to seemingly innocuous HTTP requests..

+so we tried `curl http://localhost:4567/api/baz`, didn't have the same problem, and kept moving forward with the POC.

+but something was wrong - and for ~once, it wasn't our code.

 # what is the problem?